kevinchew-sg/ames_housing_prices_prediction/README.md

 Homeowners should always look to improve or maintain the quality of the different aspects of their houese, such as kitchen, basement, exterior etc. Putting ourselves in the buyers' shoes, we are much less willing to pay a premium price for a house that requires renovation or repair since these require cost.
 Moreover, homeowners can use our model to evaluate whether the upgrading cost is worth financially or not.
 For example, the coefficient for Kitchen Qual is 10543.35.
 Should the upgrading cost be less than $10,000 , we would say that it is worth it.

+#### Exterior of the house matters
+Furthermore, the exterior of the house is another important factor too.
+For example, should the exterior covering be Asbestos Shingles, this will severly bring down the price.
+This makes sense as prolonged asbestos exposure could lead to an increase in likelihood of contracting cancer.
+Thus, a homeowner could consider changing the exterior of the house, but only if the cost is lower than the coefficient.

 ## Data Dictionary